javirandor/javirandor.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Red-Teaming LLMs | Doctoral Fellow at the ETH AI Center
+subtitle: Figuring out what can go wrong when we deploy AI in real-world applications | Doctoral Fellow at the ETH AI Center

 profile:
   align: right